 Strategic Initiative 1.2: Reinforce the attractiveness of the manufacturing work environment through technologies and digitalisation.
-EIT Manufacturing aims to position Europe as a socially sustainable industrial exemplar.
+EIT Manufacturing aims to position Europe as a socially sustainable industrial role model.
 It focuses on creating safer, ergonomic, and inclusive working conditions while utilising advanced technologies for task automation, so that humans can focus on more meaningful, attractive, value-adding assignments while developing new and higher skills.
-Diversity, with all its layers, and gender balance in particular, are prioritised through mentoring programmes like RIS LEADERS and STRADA.
-The initiative also involves integrating diversity principles, diversity participation assessments, and the Women Ambassador's Programme.
-Industry adjustment is required for greater inclusion of underrepresented people - and to deal with changing dynamics of the younger workforce.
+Diversity, with all its layers, and gender balance in particular, is tackled through a fully-fledged policy, programs, to attract and support women workers, students and pupils.
+The EIT Manufacturing Gender Equality Policy and Action Plan, currently being finalised, is associated with monitoring systems to track the involvement of females and less-represented groups, and the progress towards rebalancing male dominance among students and participants in the KIC's calls for proposals.
+Mentoring programmes like RIS LEADERS and STRADA, based on a gender equality plan, are specifically addressing women in manufacturing.
+The promotion and recruitment of EIT Manufacturing Masters and PhD is shaped to attract and involve more women.
+According to Eurostat, in 2022, only 22% of the people employed as scientists and engineers in Manufacturing were women 13.
+In 2021-2022 the percentage of women graduating from these programmes was 16%.
+The goal is to reach 30% by the end of 2027, almost doubling the percentage of female participants from 2021-2022 programmes.
+More in general the initiative integrates diversity principles in every stage of the activities, including the experts selection, in the participation of partners, teachers and learners, and The Women Ambassador's and other Programmes contribute to propagate gender balance and inclusion good practices and solutions in the manufacturing industry, considering also how to deal with changing dynamics of the younger workforce.
 EIT Manufacturing will support promotion of the manufacturing sector as an innovative and attractive career path, through activities like engaging with schools, partners and networks, including Junior Achievement.
 Innovation workshops and collaborative sessions enable young talents to address real-world challenges and align with the KIC's purpose of environmental and social sustainability.
 Through its calls for proposal, the KIC has the necessary tools at hand to proceed in this initiative, which helped it win the Women Tech EU programme.

-&lt;sup>12 World Manufacturing Forum, Skills for the Future of Manufacturing, 2019, Link
+12 World Manufacturing Forum, Skills for the Future of Manufacturing, 2019, Link